 Sandalsand’s New York map

-This described and mapped walk is 6 kilometres long (3.7 miles).
+I hope you liked this a walk from Brooklyn to Manhattan.
+It is 6 kilometres long (3.7 miles).
 You can of course stop after the Brooklyn Bridge and drop the neighbourhoods on the Manhattan side if that is too long.
 We spent 4 hours, including a one hour lunch break and the cupcakes towards the end.

 This article is part of a series from a week-long visit to New York City.
 We planned our visit by pinpointing on a map all attractions we wanted to visit, skipped some and connected the rest with walking routes.